A Charge Constraint in BMN: Introduction

 The Berenstein, Maldacena, and Nastase (BMN) matrix model is a supersymmetric quantum mechanics with the gauge group $U(N)$, global symmetry that contains $SO(3)\times SO(6)$, whose Hamiltonian includes mass and Myers terms that deform the Banks, Fischler, Shenker and Susskind (BFSS) matrix model Hamiltonian \cite{Berenstein:2002jq}.
 In the large-$N$ limit, the BMN model was conjectured to correspond to M-theory in an asymptotically uncompactified plane-wave background.
 The semiclassical limit of the model, where the deformation parameter is taken to infinity at finite $N$, divides the spectrum of the theory into superselection sectors labeled by partitions of $N$, each of which preserves a subgroup of $U(N)$ and admits an interpretation in terms of fuzzy spheres \cite{Dasgupta:2002hx}.

-Three pieces of evidence to the BMN conjecture above are that a) the supergvation multiplet on the M-theory side can be mapped one-to-one to the 256 center-of-mass states of the matrix theory. b) The 1/2-BPS solutions with $SO(6)\times SO(3)$ isometry to the low energy limit of M-theory can be mapped to fuzzy sphere vacua of the classical solutions of the gauged matrix model \cite{Maldacena:2002rb},\cite{Lin:2004nb},\cite{Lin:2005nh}. c) The existence of a non-supersymmetric black hole solution asymptoting to the plane-wave background is consistent with the evidence that there is a deconfined phase of the BMN model where the free energy scales with $N^2$ \cite{Costa:2014wya}, \cite{Bergner:2021goh}, \cite{Jha:2024rxz}.
+Three pieces of evidence in favour of the BMN conjecture above are that a) the supergvation multiplet on the M-theory side can be mapped one-to-one to the 256 center-of-mass states of the matrix theory. b) Half-BPS solutions to the low energy limit of M-theory, with $SO(6)\times SO(3)$ isometry, can be mapped to fuzzy sphere vacua or classical solutions of the gauged matrix model \cite{Maldacena:2002rb},\cite{Lin:2004nb},\cite{Lin:2005nh}. c) The existence of a non-supersymmetric black hole solution asymptoting to the plane-wave background \cite{Costa:2014wya} is consistent with the evidence that there is a deconfined phase of the BMN model where the free energy scales with $N^2$ and the Polyakov loop is nonzero~\cite{Furuuchi:2003sy},\cite{Catterall:2010gf},\cite{Asano:2018nol} \cite{Bergner:2021goh}, \cite{Jha:2024rxz}.

-In 2024, \cite{Chang:2024lkw} utilized a calculation of the supersymmetric index of small black holes in AdS$_5$ \cite{Choi:2021lbk}, with appropriate modifications, to demonstrate that one of the contributions to the $\frac{1}{16}$-BPS index from the vacuum which preserves $U(N)$, displays an exponential growth in $N^2$ times three of the angular potentials.
+In 2024, reference \cite{Chang:2024lkw} utilized a calculation of the supersymmetric index of small black holes in AdS$_5$ \cite{Choi:2021lbk}, with appropriate modifications, to demonstrate that one of the contributions to the $\frac{1}{16}$-BPS index of the BMN model from the vacuum which preserves $U(N)$, displays an exponential behavior in $N^2$.
 The maximization procedure explained above leads to entropy scaling also with $N^2$.
-Equations (\ref{Chang}) and (\ref{Entropy}) in Section~\ref{sec:review} present the relevant expressions for the logarithm of the index and the entropy.
+Equations (\ref{Chang}) and (\ref{Entropy}) in Section~\ref{sec:review} present the relevant expressions for the logarithm of the index and the entropy, respectively.

-Before the present paper, the corresponding charge constraint connecting four angular momenta in the BMN model was unknown.
-The main purpose of this paper is to determine this constraint, motivated by finding a dual supersymmetric black hole solution that shares the same entropy.
-Equation (\ref{ChargeConstraint}) shows the main result, and the connection to the $\mathcal{N}=4$ SYM charge constraint is pointed out below that equation.
-Figure~\ref{Fig1} depicts the result in a private case of equal $SO(6)$ angular momenta.
-Additionally, a new formula for the aforementioned contribution to the index that depends on all four angular potentials is obtained in equation (\ref{logI2}), which is proposed to be valid in the supergravity regime.
-The indices associated with different pairs of supercharges preserved, which have not appeared in the literature, are shown to receive a universal contribution equal to (\ref{Chang}) at large $N$.
+Before the present note, the corresponding charge constraint in the BMN model was unknown.
+The main purpose of this note is to determine this constraint, motivated by finding a dual supersymmetric black hole solution that shares the same entropy.
+Equation (\ref{ChargeConstraint}) in Section~\ref{sec:cal} shows the main result, namely that the Cartan generator of $SO(3)$, denoted by $M^{12}$, is zero.
+Furthermore, the indices associated with different pairs of supercharges preserved, which have not appeared in the literature, are shown to receive a universal saddle-point contribution equal to (\ref{Chang}) at large $N$.